DevArrowsmith/js-project-template/readme.md

 ---

 ## Next Steps

+I'd like to expand this repo.
+Here are some ideas:

 - Include a/several template HTML files with more content, such as headers, footers, navbars.
 - Include CSS and JS files for the above, with test suites.